 Moderated tests usually take longer.
 Due to moderators and participants both needing to be either in the same room, or using the same software at the same time, moderated tests often take longer to plan, as well as conduct.

 Being actively involved can influence behavior.
 People often behave differently when they know they’re being watched (called the Hawthorne Effect).
-So participants’ behavior might not be an accurate reflection of how they would approach the test tasks in real-life situations.
+So participants’ behavior might not be an accurate reflection of how they'd approach the test tasks in real-life situations.
 However, this is a common issue in ethical research that you can acknowledge in your results.

 As you can see, the benefits of moderated usability testing can often outweigh the drawbacks.
 Still, it’s ultimately down to each research project.
 If you think you have a research project that would be best served by moderated testing, then check out some of the tools and steps below.